Skip to content

 Project Tags

-Projects can have tags attached to them that make them easier to organize and search for.
+Projects can have tags attached to them that make them easier to organize and search.
 To add a tag to a project, click the "Edit Tags" button.
 This will open a pop up where you can enter new tags and remove existing tags.

 edit tags

-A project's tags are visible in the Edit Tags pop up and also on the main Projects page, next to the project's name.
+A project's tags are visible in the Overview section of the project's Overview page and also on the main Projects page, next to the project's name.

 Editing a Project